kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-essential-tips-how-to-evaluate-your-sales-team-performance.md

 |Wheezy   |    50,000|   15|
 |Jessie   |        0|   16|

-Nice and easy, but what does this leaderboard really tell you?
+Nice and easy, but what does this leaderboard actually tells you?
 It tells you that Buzz sold toys for most revenue, but it is not what you want to know.
 What you want to know is who is your best salesperson not who achieved the biggest revenue.

-It might be tempting to say that salesperson who has the biggest revenues, volumes or units sold (Buzz in our example) is the best one. n most real-life scenarios this easy solution will fail because "potential" of assigned territory or portfolio will heavily influence it.
+It might be tempting to say that salesperson who has the biggest revenues, volumes or units sold (Buzz in our example) is the best one.
+In most real-life scenarios this easy solution will fail because "potential" of assigned territory or portfolio will heavily influence it.

 > In fact, a leaderboard with traditional sales metrics like revenue, volume or even incremental net income tells you which of your salespeople is the luckiest to be assigned the juiciest territory or portfolio.
 Do you really want to celebrate or reward people for this?

 There are situations where this traditional leaderboard might work.
 For example in a rare case of very similar assigned territories/portfolios with similar potential, it might be a viable option.
-Another reason why you might use it is the simplicity when you do not have enough data or sales analytics capacity and you need something for the beginning to start with.
+Another reason why you might use it is the simplicity when you do not have enough data or sales analytics capacity, and you need something for the beginning to start with.
 That's fine, just make sure it won't become a permanent solution.

 Another situation where it might be fine to use traditional leaderboard is when you've already taken potential into account in your sales targets, and you rank salespeople based on quota fulfillment, not absolute sales.
 In that case, if you allocated targets centrally based on your potential "driver" to individual salespeople and are not reallocating them after that, you are already doing what I will suggest as a tip #1.